oroinc/documentation/backend/api/documentation.rst

 The fourth level ``####`` (h4) header can be used only for **FIELDS** and **SUBRESOURCES** sections.
 For **FIELDS** section it can be used for the case when it is needed to specify the description for a field in a particular action.
 For **SUBRESOURCES** section it is a sub-resource action name.

-The action names in **FIELDS** section can be combined using comma, e.g.: "Create, Update".
+The action names in **FIELDS** section can be combined using comma, e.g.: "create, update".
 It allows to avoid copy-paste when you need the same description for several actions.

 Example: